 C and C++

 Java isn’t the only popular programming language in IoT software development.
-C and C++ are often being used for IoT projects for a variety of purposes.
+C and C++ are often used for IoT projects for a variety of purposes.
 For instance, engineers may use the C language with IoT sheets or C++ in embedded IoT systems.

 Given that both languages have relatively low energy consumption and advanced flexibility, developers can use them to effectively code for embedded systems that interface with the underlying hardware.

-Developers also can use Apple’s IoT frameworks, such as FaceID, CoreMotion, or HealthKit, build custom IoT-based hardware with the help of such microcontrollers as Raspberry Pi or Arduino, and then combine their products into seamless IoT networks.
+Developers can also use Apple’s IoT frameworks, such as FaceID, CoreMotion, or HealthKit, to build custom IoT-based hardware with the help of such microcontrollers as Raspberry Pi or Arduino and then combine their products into seamless IoT networks.

 The PHP language, which was originally created for web app development, can also be used for IoT development.
-Today, many IoT developers include PHP into their tech stack.
+Today, many IoT developers include PHP in their tech stack.

 PHP is one of the most flexible and affordable languages in the world.
-Also, this language is fast and free which is highly important because developing IoT applications is costly.
-Therefore, developers who use PHP can reduce costs and increase ROI of IoT development.
+Also, this language is fast and free, which is highly important because developing IoT applications is costly.
+Therefore, developers who use PHP can reduce costs and increase the ROI of IoT development.